Roll Forming Design Guide for Sheet Metal Components

 Typically speaking, as material thickness increases, you’ll need a larger roll shaft diameter for the mill.
 As an example, Dahlstrom can form material thicknesses ranging from 0.012” to 0.200”, using mills with roll shaft diameters that range from 1.500” to 2.563”.

-That being said, if a profile has few bends or is particularly narrow, the shaft diameter won’t need to be as large as is typically required.
+That being said, if sheet metal parts have few bends or are particularly narrow, the shaft diameter won’t need to be as large as is typically required.

 Does the metal alloy factor into your roll forming thickness limits?
 You bet.

 Materials with higher yield strengths and more springback (stainless steel, structural steels, HSLA steels, etc.) require more work to be formed.
-Materials with low yield strengths and less springback (aluminum, red metals like bronze, brass and copper, etc.) tend to require less work.
+Materials with low yield strengths and less springback (metals including aluminum, red metals like bronze, brass, and copper, etc.) tend to require less work.

 The size of a component also plays a role in determining if it can be run on a given roll form line.
 This will vary by contractor, so don’t assume your component is one-size-fits-all.